-In fact, approximately 1,806,590 new cases of cancer occurred in 2020 in the United States alone.
-Sadly, the number of cancer cases is only expected to rise, leading to an estimated 29.5 million cases worldwide in 2040.
+Cancer affects millions of people every year.
+Many of these people and many others experience cancer misdiagnosis, which occurs far too often.
+Sadly, the number of cancer cases each year is expected to rise, leading to an estimated 29.5 million cases each year worldwide in 2040.

-Cancer misdiagnosis occurs when a patient is incorrectly diagnosed with cancer, OR, they fail to receive a timely diagnosis from their doctor.
-Both types of misdiagnosis can inflict terrible harm on the patient and their family.
+Cancer misdiagnosis occurs when a patient is incorrectly diagnosed with cancer or they do not receive a timely diagnosis from their doctor.
+Both types of misdiagnosis can harm patients terribly.

 - Breast cancer

 The National Coalition on Health Care found that 60% of the doctors surveyed believed misdiagnosis occurs in zero to 10 percent of all cases.
 However, a study by BMJ Quality and Safety showed that 28% of cases involve misdiagnosis, leading to approximately 40,000 patient deaths.

 Can Cancer Misdiagnosis Be Prevented?

 Cancer misdiagnosis is one of the most concerning forms of medical malpractice.
 Time consumption is one cause of misdiagnosis, but doctors must take the time and precautions to accurately diagnose cancer and other conditions.

 Some of the things doctors and their employers can do to stop misdiagnosis include:

 It may seem like a misdiagnosis is an honest mistake, but a medical professional must act in a way that doesn’t harm their patient.
 When a doctor misdiagnoses cancer, this harms the patient.
 So, it’s a failure in the doctor’s responsibility.
 This failure could be considered negligence.

 However, a person’s actions are considered negligent only when certain criteria are met.
 In your case, you or a lawyer must establish that: